 Sciences-Po credits and UR units

 Sciences-Po uses the European Union's ECTS (European Credit Transfer system) for assigning credit to its classes.
-Most classes there are valued at 6 ECTS.
-The usual load is 24 ECTS per semester, and 30 ECTS is the maximum.
+Classes there are worth varying numbers of ECTS.
+The usual load is 25 ECTS per semester, and 30 ECTS is the maximum.

 UR's Office of the Registrar uses the following formula to convert from ECTS to UR Units: